March 1st, 2016

 Image Courtesy: oldindianphotos.in

-In 1959 the congress government in Delhi, fearing that communism would spread beyond Kerala, dismissed the Kerala state government by the infamous Article 356 and imposed the presidential rule.
-It is widely reported that Indira Gandhi convinced Nehru to take the decision, a decision which Nehru was hesitant to take.
-It is also speculated that C.I.A played a role in that decision.
+In 1959, the Congress government in Delhi, fearing that communism would spread beyond Kerala, dismissed the Kerala state government through the infamous Article 356 and imposed presidential rule.
+It is widely reported that Indira Gandhi convinced Prime Minister Jawaharlal Nehru to take the decision, a decision which Nehru was hesitant to take.

 EMS Namboodiripad became a member of the Madras Legislative Assembly in 1939.
 By this time, he had gained a strong foothold in the Indian National Congress and it was socialism that the politician worked towards establishing and believed in during his initial years in politics.
 His love and association with the working class of the society inspired EMS to adopt communism in his political ideologies.
 He gradually established the Communist Party of India (CPI) in Kerala.

 He was also a versatile writer and has authored many books in English and Malayalam.